Elvis Presley: 1973–1977: medical crises and last studio sessions

-Final months

-The journalist Tony Scherman wrote that, by early 1977, "Presley had become a grotesque caricature of his sleek, energetic former self.
-Grossly overweight, his mind dulled by the pharmacopia he daily ingested, he was barely able to pull himself through his abbreviated concerts."
+After Presley's relationship with Linda Thompson ended, he began dating Ginger Alden in November 1976, and proposed marriage to Alden two months later.
+Journalist Tony Scherman wrote that, by early 1977, "Presley had become a grotesque caricature of his sleek, energetic former self.
+Grossly overweight, his mind dulled by the pharmacopoeia he daily ingested, he was barely able to pull himself through his abbreviated concerts."
 According to Andy Greene of Rolling Stone, Presley's final performances were mostly "sad, sloppy affairs where a bloated, drugged Presley struggled to remember his lyrics and get through the night without collapsing ...
 Most everything from the final three years of his life is sad and hard to watch."
 In Alexandria, Louisiana, he was on stage for less than an hour and "was impossible to understand".
-On March 31, Presley canceled a performance in Baton Rouge, unable to get out of his hotel bed; four shows had to be canceled and rescheduled.
+On March 31, he canceled a performance in Baton Rouge, unable to get out of his hotel bed; four shows had to be canceled and rescheduled.

 Despite the accelerating deterioration of his health, Presley fulfilled most of his touring commitments.
 According to Guralnick, fans "were becoming increasingly voluble about their disappointment, but it all seemed to go right past Presley, whose world was now confined almost entirely to his room and his spiritualism books".
-Presley's cousin, Billy Smith, recalled how he would sit in his room and chat for hours, sometimes recounting favorite Monty Python sketches and his past escapades, but more often gripped by paranoid obsessions that reminded Smith of the billionaire recluse Howard Hughes.
+Presley's cousin, Billy Smith, recalled how he would sit in his room and chat for hours, sometimes recounting favorite Monty Python sketches and his past escapades, but more often gripped by paranoid obsessions.

 "Way Down", Presley's last single issued during his lifetime, was released on June 6, 1977.
-That month, CBS taped two concerts for a TV special, Elvis in Concert, to be broadcast in October.
+That month, CBS taped two concerts for a television special, Elvis in Concert, to be broadcast in October.
 In the first, shot in Omaha on June 19, Presley's voice, Guralnick writes, "is almost unrecognizable, a small, childlike instrument in which he talks more than sings most of the songs, casts about uncertainly for the melody in others, and is virtually unable to articulate or project".
 Two days later, in Rapid City, South Dakota, "he looked healthier, seemed to have lost a little weight, and sounded better, too", though, by the conclusion of the performance, his face was "framed in a helmet of blue-black hair from which sweat sheets down over pale, swollen cheeks".
 Presley's final concert was held in Indianapolis at Market Square Arena, on June 26, 1977.

-The book Elvis: What Happened?, co-written by the three bodyguards fired the previous year, was published on August 1.
+The book Elvis: What Happened?, co-written by the three bodyguards fired a year earlier, was published on August 1.
 It was the first exposé to detail Presley's years of drug misuse.
-He was devastated by the book, and tried unsuccessfully to halt its publication by offering money to the publishers.
-By this point he suffered from glaucoma, hypertension, liver damage, and an enlarged colon, each magnified—and possibly caused—by drug abuse.
+He was devastated by the book and tried unsuccessfully to halt its release by offering money to the publishers.
+By this point, he suffered from multiple ailments: glaucoma, high blood pressure, liver damage, and an enlarged colon, each aggravated—and possibly caused—by drug abuse.
+His last appearance in public occurred during the early morning hours of August 8, 1977, when he rented the entire Libertyland amusement park in Memphis for himself and about ten others.